Working with young people

 Opening a forum for African youth solutions

-The African Union has developed several policies and programmes for youth development at the continental level.
-These policies include the African Youth Charter, the Youth Decade Plan of Action, and the Malabo Decision on Youth Empowerment, all of which are being implemented under the various programmes of Agenda 2063.
+The African Union has drawn up several policies and programmes for youth development at continental level.
+These include the African Youth Charter, the Plan of Action for the Youth Decade and the Malabo Decision on Youth Empowerment, all of which are being implemented under the various programmes of Agenda 2063.

-During the adoption of the African Youth Charter in 2006 in Banjul, November 1st was proclaimed and instituted as "African Youth Day".
-It allows, each year, to promote the recognition of youth as key actors for social change, economic growth and sustainable development in all areas of African society.
+When the African Youth Charter was adopted in Banjul in 2006, November 1 was proclaimed and instituted as "African Youth Day".
+Each year, it promotes the recognition of young people as key players for social change, economic growth and sustainable development in all areas of African society.

-It is within this institutional framework that Brazzaville Foundation wishes to open a space for debate to youth representatives from the member countries of the African Union to discuss issues affecting their daily lives and their future, and to propose recommendations to enrich existing policies.
+It is within this institutional framework that Brazzaville Foundation wishes to open up a space for debate to youth representatives from the member countries of the African Union, to discuss issues affecting their daily lives and their future, and to put forward recommendations to enrich existing policies.

 In the climate field, a first exchange took place during the COP27 in Sharm el-Sheikh on November 17, 2022.